asgeir-s/entrepenator/README.md

       - explain their idea
       - set voting rules (who decides what is merged etc.)
       - set profit distribution rules
-      - how is the MVP accepted
-      - what happens after the MVP

  2. (optional) People can put Bitcoin on the idea.
 For buying plugins.